Over 50% of current drug users in higher education at risk of harm from use, survey finds

 Over 50% of current drug users in higher education are at risk of harm from drug use.

-That's according to the first national survey of drug use in Ireland's third level sector - the Drug Use in Higher Education Institutions (DUHEI) survey - published today (January 20).
+That's according to the first national survey of drug use in Ireland's third level sector - the Drug Use in Higher Education Institutions (DUHEI) survey - published this week.

 It found 43.8% of current users were at moderate risk of harm from drug use, with 9.1% at substantial risk.